selimslab/selimslab.github.io/_NOTES/essais/teamwork.md

 ---
 title: Teamwork
-tags: sk essais soc bus
+tags: skills essais soc bus
 ---

 However hard you work, the results are limited by a single person.